-Contestant Name: Chapter:
+Contestant Name: Chapter ·

 ITEMS TO BE SCORED Max.
+Score ~

-Points Score Comments
+Points Comments

-1 Content Polated to Tonia 1 Offics Comments

-Content Related to Topic 300
+Content Related to Topic

-Appropriateness of the total speech content 300
+• Appropriateness of the total speech content 300

 to the topic selected

 • Extent to which the speaker addressed the

 topic selected

-Suitability of the material used
+• Suitability of the material used

 Accuracy of the statements

 • Relationship to the content of agriculture.

-2. Organization of Materials 100
+.
+Organization of Materials 100

 Organization of the content 100

-Unity of thought
+• Unity of thought

 Logical development

-Language used
+• Language used

-Sentence structure
+• Sentence structure

 Accomplishment of purpose-conclusions

 Material related to sub-topic.

-3. Power of Expression
+.
+Power of Expression 100

-Communicative ability - Fluency, 100
+• Communicative ability - Fluency, 100

 Emphasis, Directness, Sincerity

 Conveyance of thought and meaning

-4. Voice
+.
+Voice 100

-Quality, Pitch 100
+• Quality, Pitch 100

 Articulation

 Pronunciation

-• Force

-5. Stage Presence
+Force Stage Presence

-Personal appearance 100
+6 100

-Poise and body posture 100
+Personal appearance Pairs and body posture 100

-Attitude, Confidence, & Personality,
+Poise and body postureAttitude, Confidence, &amp; Personality,

 Ease before audience

 Use of proper official dress

-6. General Effect
+.
+General Effect

-100

-• Extent to which the presentation was 100
+Extent to which the presentation was 100

-interesting, understandable, convincing, pleasing and
+nteresting, understandable, convincing, pleasing and 100

-held attention.
+eld attention.

-7. Response to Questions 200
+.
+Response to Questions

 Ability to answer the questions on the 200

-speech, which are asked by the judges, indicating
+peech, which are asked by the judges, indicating 200

-originality, familiarity with subject and ability to
+riginality, familiarity with subject and ability to

-think quickly.
-1000
+hink quickly.

 TOTAL POINTS 1000

-TOTAL POINTS
+TOTAL POINTS 1000

 Less time deductions: (1pt./sec.)

+GRAND TOTAL: Pank of Contactant:

-GRAND TOTAL: Rank of Contestant:
+URAND IUIAL: Rank of Contestant:

-Judge's Signature: Date:
+udge's Signature: Date: